pali-english/pali-english.github.io/README.md

 while still confused and ignorant.
 The astute one holds up the scales,
 taking only the best,

+    Na monena munī hoti, mūḷharūpo aviddasu;
+        Na: not, doesn't
+        monena: by silence, by being silent
+        munī: a sage, a wise one
+        hoti: become, is
+        mūḷharūpo: confused, deluded
+        aviddasu: in ignorance, ignorant

+    Yo ca tulaṁva paggayha, varamādāya paṇḍito.
+        Yo: who, the one
+        ca: and
+        tulaṁva: scales, as if with a balance
+        paggayha: holding up, grasping
+        varamādāya: taking the best, selecting the superior
+        paṇḍito: wise, astute, intelligent

 Pāpāni parivajjeti,
 sa munī tena so muni;